netsampler/goflow2/README.md

 one config file.
 A ReFlow config can start from UDP flow messages, JSON events, or live packets, then write the result to stdout, a file, UDP, or a Unix datagram socket.

+ReFlow source framing is selected by `sources[].network`. `udp` and `unixgram` are packet-oriented sources and produce one event per datagram. `stream` is a byte-stream source; `address: "-"` means stdin, and JSON stream input is newline delimited with one JSON object per line.

 If you want to explore it, start with the example configs in `cmd/reflow/`, including:
 `reflow.yaml`, `reflow-pcap-to-json.yaml`, `reflow-pcap-to-ipfix.yaml`, and
 `reflow-pcap-aggregate-to-json.yaml`.